The Hot 100, in association with AlixPartners and Saunderson House, gathers together the profession’s brightest stars of 2020.

 Best in Class celebrates the lawyers breaking ground in the profession.
-These stars from in-house, private practice and the Bar are featured in The Lawyer’s Hot 100 and Top 20 Cases every year.
+These stars from in-house, private practice and the Bar are featured in The Lawyer’s Hot 100, the Top 20 Cases and The Lawyer Awards every year.

 The alleged bribery dispute between former Formula One chief executive Bernie Ecclestone and Bluewaters Communications will go to trial in the High Court in October 2019.